dthillaithevan/firedrake-install/README.md

     3. Install xcode
     4. Place xcode app in `/Applications` and rename app to `Xcode_15_4.app` (change 15_4 to version being used and ensure this matches the version set in installation script)
     5. `sudo xcode-select --switch /path/to/downloaded/Xcode_15_4.app` (NOTE: path needs to be modified)
+- You may need to download and install a later version of xcode to keep MacOS happy, but you can have this version installed alongside version 15.4.